Johnfavour20/Revolutionary-Farm-to-Table-Marketplace/README.md

 ### About the Developer
 This project was developed by **Igboeche Johnfavour Ikenna**.

-For any questions or collaboration inquiries, feel free to connect with me.
+For any questions or collaboration inquiries, feel free to reach out via email: igboechejohn@gmail.com.